weliem/blessed-android/README.md

 public boolean writeCharacteristic(BluetoothGattCharacteristic characteristic, byte[] value, int writeType)
 ```

-Both methods are asynchrous and will be queued up.
-This mean you will receive a callback once the result of the operation is available.
+Both methods are asynchronous and will be queued up.
+So you can just issue as many read/write operations as you like without waiting for each of them to complete.
+You will receive a callback once the result of the operation is available.
 For read operations you will get a callback on:

 ```java